Freudians/freudians.github.io/_posts/2022-07-25-writer-LITCTF.md

 ### The Solution: a GOT overwrite!

 Arbitrary reads and writes are very powerful primitives.
-We might not be able to do much with only one run of this program, but if we can get this program to run as many times as we want, then we can do a lot of fun stuff.
+We might not be able to do much with only one run of this program, but if we can get this program to run as many times as we want, thereby giving us multiple reads and writes, then we can do a lot of fun stuff.
 The program exits by calling `exit()`.
 If we overwrite the entry for `exit()` in GOT to point to the start of `main()`, then the program will run an infinite number of times.
 Instead of exiting after our read and write, it'll jump back to the start of `main()`, giving us another read and write.